EddeCCC/k6-java-test/README.md

 ---
 ## SetUp

-If you can´t use the `k6.exe`, you can run the application in Docker or install k6 manually.
+You can run the application in Docker or install k6 manually.
 You can find the installation instructions here: https://k6.io/docs/get-started/installation/

 The application needs a JSON configuration to create a k6 script.